FluxML/fluxml.github.io/getting_started.md

 ## Create your first model

 In this tutorial, you'll create your first machine learning model using Flux.
-This is a simple linear regression model that predicts an output array `y` from an input array `x`.
+This is a simple linear regression model that attempts to recover a linear function by looking at noisy examples.

 <br>